martinjrobins/diffsol/book/src/solving_the_problem.md

 ```

 DiffSol also has two convenience functions `solve` and `solve_dense` on the `OdeSolverMethod` trait. `solve` will initialise the problem and solve the problem up to a specified time, returning the solution at all the
 internal timesteps used by the solver.
-This function returns a [`OdeSolution`](https://docs.rs/diffsol/latest/diffsol/ode_solver/solution/struct.OdeSolution.html) struct that contains both a `Vec` of
+This function returns a tuple that contains a `Vec` of
 the solution at each timestep, and a `Vec` of the times at each timestep.

 ```rust